mr-bt/manager.README/README.md

 * Start from where you left off.
 * Prepare your topics in advance.
 * I frequently use the [OSCAR model - Outcome, Situation, Choices, Actions and Review](https://www.businessballs.com/coaching-and-mentoring/oscar-model/) to assist you with your growth and development.
+* I often use the [FUEL model - **F**rame the conversation, **U**nderstand the current state and **E**xplore the desired state](https://thepeakperformancecenter.com/development-series/skill-builder/interpersonal/coaching-for-performance/coaching-model/fuel-coaching-model) to assist you navigating issues.
 * Don’t expect me to have everything figured out or solve the problems for you.
 I’m here to help you find a way forward.

 **Note on career development:**